mapnik/node-mapnik/docs/Contributing.md

 # Contributing

-General guidelines to contributing to node-mapnik
+General guidelines for contributing to node-mapnik

-- Pull requests for anything non-trivial

--

 ## Releasing